 After a system disk is restored, the logon password or the SSH key pair of the ECS instance is retained.

-Before rolling back a cloud disk, ascertain the following:
+Before rolling back a cloud disk, check that:

-Note For a Pay-As-You-Go VPC-Connected ECS instance, if the No fees for stopped instances (VPC-Connected) feature is enabled, to stop an instance, in the Notice dialog box, click OK.
-Then in the Stop dialog box, select Keep Instance with Fees, and click OK to stop the instance in the Keep Instance Fees Apply mode.
+- Note For a Pay-As-You-Go VPC-Connected ECS instance, if the No fees for stopped instances (VPC-Connected) feature is enabled, to stop an instance, in the Notice dialog box, click OK.
+Then in the Stop dialog box, select Keep Instance with Fees, and click OK.
 If you use the No fees for stopped instances (VPC-Connected) feature, you may not be able to start the instance successfully after changing the system disk.

 To roll back a cloud disk , follow these steps: